dotnet/dotnet.github.io/core/docs.md

 layout: coreclr
 title: Getting .NET Core
 ---
-# This is where the download stuff is going
+# This is where the docs stuff is going